anuragpor/Node-Farm/README.md

 # Node-Farm
-This is a kind of learning project for me, it is mainly uses reading and writing of files from local computer and dynamically rendering to our website.
-The technology used is nodejs.
+This project serves as a valuable learning experience for me, primarily involving the reading and writing of files from the local computer and dynamically rendering them on our website.
+It employs the technology of Node.js.